k26rahul/Microsoft-AI-Odyssey/README.md

 - **2-Challenge-Vision**: Azure AI Vision solution.
 - **3-Challenge-Doc-Intelligence**: Intelligent Document Processing solution with Azure AI Document Intelligence.

-Certainly!
-Here's an improved version of the "Resources" section:

-Here's the improved version of the document with corrected spellings, grammar, structure, and formatting:

 ## Resources

 ### Challenges: